Quantum state matching of qubits via measurement-induced nonlinear transformations: Introduction

 In this paper we determine the class of nonlinear quantum state transformations capable of deciding whether a given qubit state matches a reference state with a prescribed precision.
 These nonlinear transformations have two attractive fixed points which correspond to two orthogonal pure quantum states.
 After the iteration of the nonlinear process the state of the qubit may end up in either of these two orthogonal pure states depending on the initial state.
 We explore this new approach and show that using such nonlinear quantum state transformations one is able to distinguish between sets of quantum states, i.e., discriminate quantum states that are in a predefined vicinity of a given reference state from quantum states which are further.
 In this approach the matched qubits are not directly measured, but rather they are prepared in the ideal reference state in a nondemolition sense.
 The resulting qubit, prepared in the corrected state, can be used for further processing, thus this procedure may also be viewed as quantum state error correction.

 The paper is organized as follows.
 In Sec.~\ref{class} we determine how to construct -- starting from the simplest orthogonalizing superattractive nonlinear transformation -- all other such nonlinear transformations which are capable of orthogonalizing quantum states after only a few iterations.
 In Sec.~\ref{qstateid} we show how such nonlinear maps can be used to decide whether an unknown pure quantum state is in a prescribed neighborhood of a desired reference pure state.
 In Sec.~\ref{realization} we present a direct approach to implement a nonlinear map for quantum state matching by using a two-qubit unitary transformation (Sec.~\ref{directreal}), and an approach based on decomposing the map into a special, "contracting" nonlinear map (realizable with a two-qubit operation) plus a single-qubit rotation (Sec.~\ref{specialreal}).
+In Sec.~\ref{succprob} we present the success probability of the protocol, while in Sec.~\ref{initnoise} we consider mixed-state inputs.
 We conclude in Sec.~\ref{concl}.